psychemedia/winter-tales/src/twelve_months.md

 'That is no business of yours,' answered Helena, sharply, over her shoulder.

 The Ice Month shook his head, and, raising his arm, waved the staff over the fire.
 Instantly the flames sank, and the fire was reduced to a glowing spark.
 The clouds rolled over the sky, and, bursting, discharged snow in such quantities that nothing was visible in earth and heaven but drifting white particles.
 An icy wind rumbled in the forest and roared round the hill.
 Helena fled.
 Everywhere white fleeting spots whirling, falling, rising, scudding!
 She ran this way, then that; she stumbled over a fallen log, she gathered herself up and ran again; then she plunged into a deep drift; and the white cold down from the breast of heaven whirled and fell, and rose, and fleeted, and danced this side of her, and dropped here on her, and rested there on her, and lodged on this limb, and built up a white heap on that limb, then bridged over one fold and filled up another.
 She shook herself, and the particles fell off.
-But then they began theirwork again: they spangled her with white, they wove a white net, they filled up the interstices of her lace, they built a mound over her arm, they buried her foot, they raised a cairn above her bosom.
+But then they began their work again: they spangled her with white, they wove a white net, they filled up the interstices of her lace, they built a mound over her arm, they buried her foot, they raised a cairn above her bosom.
 Then they spun a dance around the white face which looked up at them, and began to whiten it still more; lastly, they smoothed the sheet over her, and the work was done.

 The mother looked out of the window and wondered that Helena did not return.
 Hour after hour passed, and her daughter came not.